diamondburned/lgsm-cp/README.md

 # lgsm-cp
-This is a PHP web panel made for LinuxGSM, it uses `bash` and `PHP` to do magical stuff with the compiled RCON script.
+This is a PHP web panel made for LinuxGSM, it uses `bash` and `PHP` to do magical stuff with `tmux` and LinuxGSM.
 The light and messy PHP script has been made to output 32767 lines of `tmux` console, which should be enough.
 This control panel should be compatible with all LinuxGSM-supported servers.

 ### Source and instruction
 RCON script is written by me, but it shouldn't deserve any attention tbh